mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 Our final step is having the floor disappear.
 Phew!

 Rather than having the floor simply disappear, we'll instead have it (a) shrink down to a dot, and (b) fade away to nothingness.
-So, to accomplish that, we first need to have the two pieces of the floor (the black background, and the blue tile) be controlled by Bloxley, rather than Flash.
+To accomplish that, we first need to have the two pieces of the floor (the black background, and the blue tile) be controlled by Bloxley, rather than Flash.
 So open up `TiloxPatchController` and put these methods inside:

     override public function frameName(patch:BXPatch):String {
         return "Pit";